Information for Patients

 A. APIFINY test results combined with existing patient information and your physician’s clinical experience may aid in the assessment of prostate-cancer risk.
 In the most recent peer-reviewed published study on APIFINY,1 approximately 9 out of 10 men with an APIFINY score of less than 59 were cancer free and approximately 1 out 3 men with a score of 59 or above had prostate cancer.

 Q. Can I use the results of the APIFINY test to delay or cancel surgery or other treatment?

 A. No. We must emphasize that APIFINY is not intended as a stand-alone decision-making tool.
 Assessing the risk for prostate cancer is complex, and your physician will rely on a number of factors to determine the most appropriate care plan for you.
-APIFINY is a risk-assessment tool that may best be used in patients with an elevated PSA greater than 2.5 ng/ml.
+APIFINY is a risk-assessment tool that may best be used in patients with an elevated PSA.
 APIFINY should be used in conjunction with other treatment, screening, and detection tools available to your physician.

 Q. Is APIFINY a genetic test?

 A. The APIFINY test does not produce genetic information.
 The test measures only the level of certain autoantibody proteins in blood.
 Some people may come from families that have an inherited (hereditary or genetic) disposition for prostate cancer.
 There are some genes identified that relate to prostate cancer, and information about all or some of these may be important to your physician.
 Based on your family history, your physician may choose to discuss genetic testing with you.
 Consult your physician if you have further questions about genetic testing or inherited forms of prostate cancer.

 Q. How can I get more information?

 A. Review Armune’s website (www.armune.com), email CustomerService@armune.com, or call 844-4Armune (844-427-6863) for more information about Armune BioScience, the APIFINY technology, or the Armune BioScience Laboratory.